Comparison to imate

 Feature primate imate

-Matrix support Symmetric only Symmetric or Rectangular
+Matrix support Symmetric only2 Symmetric or Rectangular

-Parallel support CPU only2 CPU / GPU
+Parallel support Limited3 CPU / GPU

-Function support Arbitrary Package supported3
+Function support Arbitrary Package supported4

 Operator support Arbitrary Matrix-derived